gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

 To make changes, you can either edit files directly in the web browser from github, or clone the repo and edit files locally using the instructions above.
 If you are a member of `our Github organization <https://github.com/gymrek-lab>`_, you shouldn't need to fork the repository but you'll need to create a new branch, instead.

 To build the docs locally, make sure sphinx is installed (e.g. :code:`conda install sphinx`) then within the :code:`doc/` directory, type :code:`make html`.
 This will build the html files in the :code:`_build/` directory, which you can preview in your web browser.

+Once you've finished making changes, create a pull request to merge your branch back into the master branch.
+Make sure to set the base repository to `this repo <https://github.com/gymrek-lab/gymreklab.github.io>`_ **not** `this one <https://github.com/gymreklab/gymreklab.github.io>`_.